dy/piezo/docs/r&d.md

     );
   ```

-## [ ] Prohibit dynamic-size list comprehensions ->
+## [ ] Prohibit dynamic-size groups, make reflect stack -> likely yes

-  + Solves issue of state vars logic: we can precalculate addresses
+  + ~~Solves issue of state vars logic: we can precalculate addresses~~
-  + Likely we don't need heap: can be fully static memory
+  + ~~Likely we don't need heap: can be fully static memory~~
   + There's plenty of places where dynamic lists are not supported anyways: function return, function args
+    + makes type known in advance
+  + makes simple groups === stack
+    + dynamic groups would force explicitly returning an array
   ~ maybe we need to introduce some meaningful static-only limitations for the beginning and get v1 of lang ready.
     * like array building, static-size map/reduce, state variables etc. once that's ready we may think of extending to dynamic-size ones.
   + we cannot dynamically declare local variables within loop.
 Static-size loop would make it possible to declare all variables in advance...
     - it would require thousands of local variables...
+  * Likely loops generally won't need to produce output, except for list comprehension
+  ?
+Is there cases when we need dynamic arrays?

 ## [x] Loop vs fold: no difference -> ~~returns list <| or last |>~~ no difference, use `|>`